baxatob/TestComplete-plugins/README.md

 *pluginName_src* folder contains plugin source code and service files.
 You don't need to download it, however you may be interested in how-it-works.
+#

+__varExIm_11beta__ - provides support for import and export project variables from/to the external file.